 Region: Europe

 Germany is a favorite among Indian students, particularly those pursuing engineering, technology, and sciences.
 The country’s tuition-free public universities provide high-quality education, even for Indian students.
-The only cost at public universities is a minimal semester fee, making Germany an affordable choice.
+The only cost at public universities is a minimal semester fee, making Germany one of the cheapest country to study abroad.

 Why is Germany affordable?